madebygps/daily-positive-news-sms-serverless/README.md

 ```
 # 👷🏽‍♀️ Known issues and areas of improvement

-- Some of the stories sent are not necessarily positive, but since they contain words like "tests positive" they are returned as positive sentiment.
+- Some of the stories sent are not necessarily positive, but since they contain words like "tests positive" or  "better" they are returned as positive sentiment.
+Tweaks to the sentiment labeling method and exploring more of text analytics could better this.

 - I haven't been programming for very long so I know I might not be following best practices (OOP design and error handling), I will try to improve that as I get more practice and experience.